 Bernard’s patient journey took him from primary care to various community support services.
-After visiting the Primary Care Memory Clinic at the Montfort Academic Family Health Team, the family was enrolled with the First Link program delivered by the Alzheimer Society of Ottawa and Renfrew County.
-They took part in two First Links programs: Living with Memory Changes program for people newly diagnosed with cognitive impairment, and Caregiver Education sessions.
+After visiting the Primary Care Memory Clinic at the Montfort Academic Family Health Team, the family was enrolled with the Dementia Link program delivered by the Dementia Society of Ottawa and Renfrew County.
+They took part in two Dementia Links programs: Living with Memory Changes program for people newly diagnosed with cognitive impairment, and Caregiver Education sessions.

 Bernard also participates in the adult day-program at Centre d’Acceuil Champlain, which he attends twice a week.
 Beatrice is currently able to drive her husband to medical appointments and the day program, but that task is becoming more difficult and will be a challenge in winter, so Bernard has applied to the regional Non-Urgent Transportation program.

 The Champlain LHIN and its partners have made significant progress in planning and implementing new health services for seniors, such as those benefitting the Turcotte family.

 “One of the LHIN’s strategic priorities is to improve the health-care experience of clients and families as they move through a more integrated health system,” says Champlain LHIN CEO Chantale LeClerc.
 “At a time when the population is aging and demand for health services for seniors is increasing, it’s important to ensure services are well coordinated and align with the unique needs of individuals and caregivers.”